Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential Analysis: Introduction

-An additional output and advantage of our approach is that it allows for estimation of the model evidence, which can be used for model selection.
-We investigate the impact of ignoring age uncertainty by sampling plausible chronologies from the joint inferential analysis, and then keeping them fixed in a subsequent computational analysis.
-We demonstrate that conclusions can differ greatly between different sampled chronologies, further motivating the need for a joint inferential analysis.
+An additional output and advantage of our approach is that it allows for the estimation of the model evidence, which can be used for model selection.
+We investigate the impact of ignoring age uncertainty by sampling age estimates from the joint inferential analysis, and then keeping them fixed in a subsequent computational analysis in order to mimic a multi-stage analysis.
+We demonstrate that conclusions differ greatly between different sampled age estimates, further motivating the need for a joint inferential analysis.